 The EU invests over HUF 53 billion (EUR 180 million) per year in cancer research?
 A major share of this budget is used to encourage key players from across Europe and beyond to join forces in collaborative research projects, to find new ways to fight cancer and help patients.

 The Tanoda programme bridges the gap in education levels between the marginalised and the majority of children in Hungary and ensures proper schooling services for both Roma and other disadvantaged children.
-5-8th grade and secondary students across 66 schools benefited from the programme.
+Grade 5 to 8 and secondary students school across 66 schools benefited from the programme.
 (EU funding: HUF 2.2 billion – EUR 7.5 million)

-Some 4 361 Hungarian students studied or worked abroad thanks to the Erasmus exchange programme in 2011-12.
-They received an average monthly grant of HUF112 361 EUR 375 from the European Commission towards the extra costs of living abroad.
+Some 4 387 Hungarian students studied or worked abroad thanks to the Erasmus exchange programme in 2012–13.
+They received a grant from the European Commission towards the extra costs of living abroad.

-Start Non-profit Ltd. carries out a programme that aims at integrating people with different working abilities to the labour market.
-It implements trainings and provides special support for employees participating in the project.
-(EU funding: HUF 75 million –255 423 EUR)
+Start Non-profit Ltd carries out a programme that aims at integrating people with different working abilities to the labour market.
+It organises training courses and provides special support for employees participating in the project.
+(EU funding: HUF 75 million – EUR 255 423)

 The Enterprise Europe Network helps companies to start trading abroad, find partners and access EU funding.
-Thanks to the Network’s help, Hungarian textile manufacturer Eurotex found a partner in Russia producing nanosilver which helps keeping cloth fresh for longer.
-It now produces jumpers lined with Russian-made nanosilver.
-Financed by the EU, the network’s budget is HUF 95.9 billion – EUR 320 million for 2007-2013.
+Thanks to the network’s help, Hungarian textile manufacturer Eurotex found a partner in Russia that produces nanosilver which helps keeping cloth fresh for longer.
+It now produces jumpers lined with Russian‑made nanosilver.
+Financed by the EU, the network’s budget is HUF 95.9 billion (EUR 320 million) for 2007–13.

 In Mórahalom, a system using geothermal energy was built to heat the town hall, the library, a primary school, a kindergarten and a local hotel, saving around 80 % of the energy costs.
 The success of the project encouraged the municipality to continue developing renewable energy sources and energy efficiency measures.
-(HUF 300 million – EU funding: EUR 1 million)
+(EU funding: HUF 300 million – EUR 1 million)

 The Szamos-Kraszna flood-level reducing reservoir project will improve landscape management around the reservoir as the retained water will benefit nature and be used for landscape irrigation.
 The Szamos-Kraszna reservoir will also keep the tidal waves beneath the standard flood levels.
 (EU funding: HUF 17 billion – EUR 52.7 million)